weaverwhale/docs/src/pages/docs/repo-overview.md

 ## The “most important repos"

+- Backend
-- BACKEND
+- Client
-- CLIENT
+- Admin
-- ADMIN
+- Pixel

 There is also a lot of shared code between various “helper” `@tw`-prefixed packages